brycemcd/brycemcd.github.io/_posts/2015-09-19-after-an-evening-with-hadley.md

 There are tons of online resources to make you a better coder.
 Check Udacity, Coursera, Code School and a number of others.

-Learn a real programming language (python makes sense for data scientists).
-Once you get a good feel for it, apply those principles you've learned to writing R code.
+Learn another programming language (python makes sense for data scientists) other than R. Once you get a good feel for it, apply those principles you've learned to writing R code.